|+ How long is the test score valid?|

 The difference between the two testing modules are:

-- Academic Test – Candidates who wish to study at an undergraduate/postgraduate levels, as well as looking for professional registration.
+Academic Test – Test takers who wish to study at an undergraduate/postgraduate levels, as well as looking for professional registration.

-- General Training Test – Candidates who wish to migrate to an English speaking country, and want to study below a degree level.
+General Training Test – Test takers who wish to migrate to an English speaking country, and want to study below a degree level.

-It is the candidate’s responsibility to ensure they have selected the correct test module.
-If you are unsure, you should check with the organisation who has asked you to take the test to determine what their requirements are.
+It is the test taker’s responsibility to ensure they have selected the correct test module.
+If you are unsure, please check with the organisation who has asked you to take the test to determine what their requirements are.

 At Melbourne Polytechnic all four test components will be conducted on the same day.